nationalarchives/tdr-generated-graphql/README.md

 ### Releasing
 * Commit and push the new query file that sits in `src/main/graphql`
 * Open a pull request, and merge to master once it has been reviewed.
-* This project should be run manually in Jenkins.
+* The test build will trigger the deploy job which will publish the latest version of the library.

 #### To Run Jenkins Manually
 * Go to the TDR Graphql Code Generation job in Jenkins.
 * Click on 'Build with parameters'
-* Leave STAGE option as 'intg' and paste the schema from the consignemnt api repo into the SCHEMA section.
+* Leave STAGE option as 'intg'
 * You can look at the console output when/after you run the jenkins build to help bug fix etc.

 ### TDR Documentation